How to reuse tuna cans and not waste them: 3 original ideas for the home 🐟♻️

 Basic steps:

-• Wash the can well and remove the label.
+• Thoroughly wash the can and remove the label.

 • Place the wick in the center.

-If you want a more elegant look, you can wrap the can with jute, paint it in neutral tones or use bright colors.
+If you want a more elegant look, you can wrap the can with jute, paint it in neutral tones or use vibrant colors.
 It all depends on your style.
-If you’re someone who decorates according to the mood of the day, this project will be a lot of fun ✨.
+If you’re the kind of person who decorates according to the mood of the day, this project will be a lot of fun ✨.

-Friend tip: don’t fill the can to the brim.
-Leave a small margin to avoid spills and so the candle looks more finished.
+Friendly tip: don’t fill the can to the brim.
+Leave a small margin to avoid spills and so the candle looks better finished.

-Idea 2: turning tuna cans into small pots for succulents or herbs
+Idea 2: turn tuna cans into small pots for succulents or herbs

 If you want to add a green touch without spending much, this idea works wonderfully.
-Tuna cans are the ideal size for succulents, small cacti or aromatic plants like mint, thyme or oregano 🌱.
+Tuna cans are an ideal size for succulents, small cacti or herbs like mint, thyme or oregano 🌱.

 How to do it?

-• Make a small hole in the base so water can drain.
+• Make a small hole in the bottom so water can drain.

 • Sand the edges if you notice any sharp parts.

-• Paint or decorate the can to your liking.
+• Paint or decorate the can to your taste.

 • Add small stones at the bottom to help drainage.

-The result looks lovely in the kitchen, on the balcony, on a windowsill or even on your desk.
+The result looks beautiful in the kitchen, on the balcony, on a windowsill or even on your desk.
 And yes, looking at a small plant while you work improves your mood more than you might think.
-I see it often in people who spend many hours in front of a screen.
+I see it a lot in people who spend many hours in front of a screen.

-Fun fact: several studies on wellbeing show that having plants nearby can help reduce feelings of stress and increase concentration.
-No, your succulent isn’t therapy, but it keeps you company quite well 😉.
+Fun fact: several studies on well-being show that having plants nearby can help reduce feelings of stress and increase concentration.
+No, your succulent isn’t doing therapy, but it keeps you company quite well 😉.

-If you want an extra touch, you can group three painted cans in coordinating colors.
+If you want an extra touch, you can group three cans painted in matching colors.
 Together they look much more decorative than a single one.

 Idea 3: use tuna cans as a desk organizer

 This third idea has a big advantage: it helps you tidy up quickly.
-And tidying up, even if it sometimes feels monumentally tedious, gives a very pleasant sense of control.
+And tidying up, even if sometimes incredibly tedious, gives a very pleasant sense of control.

 • Pencils